Salesforce Forecast Categories | What They Mean and How to Use Them

 Example dashboard chart showing pipeline stages

-The category associated with each stage is shown further to the right.
+The forecast categories associated with each stage are shown further to the right.

 Showing the forecast category linked to each opportunity stage.